 My favorite part of the city is the city center, known as Downtown Reykjavík or 101 Reykjavík (like the 1996 novel that was later made into a film).
 As you’ve probably already understood, I was quite taken with the sight of Hallgrímskirkja and so my favorite streets are those around the church such as Skólavörðustígur, Freyjugata, Njardargata, and Frakkastígur (you’ll begin to remember the names if you spend more than two days in the city, I promise).

 Accommodation in hotels can be expensive, so for cheaper options try AirBnB, hostels and guesthouses.
 Here are some recommendations for Reykjavik hotels and hostels (as of Dec 2016, given how tourism is booming, things change quickly so please check current information and TripAdvisor reviews):

-I actually stayed at Guesthouse Aurora for most of my days in Reykjavík and thought the price of 50 Euros a night for a private room with shared bathroom and breakfast was agreeable.
+I actually stayed at Guesthouse Aurora for most of my days in Reykjavík on my first trip and thought the price of 50 Euros a night for a private room with shared bathroom and breakfast was agreeable.
 Then again, winter is low season, I can’t imagine that would be the case in summer.
 The bathrooms and guesthouse was clean, reasonable breakfast and top-notch location.

-This place enjoys the reputation of being a great choice for solo travelers and the best social hostel in Reykjavík.
+KEX Hostel enjoys the reputation of being a great choice for solo travelers and the best social hostel in Reykjavík.
 Other than the usual facilities (lockers, breakfast buffet, WiFi, and laundry), it has a gym, vintage salon(!) and a great book collection.
 There’s also a trendy gastro-pub where you can hang out after a day of exploring Reykjavík, attend social events and enjoy drinks over live music.
 This is one of the coolest hostels (maybe the coolest one) in Reykjavik and they get booked up pretty early so if you have your heart set on staying here, you’ll need to book well in advance.

 Where To Eat and Drink in Reykjavík